 Followed by brief 20 minute talks and demonstrations by professor Eva Sørensen from Roskilde University, Merethe Røll Lærke from Red Cross Youth, Niels Peter Fredslund from Ministry of Commerce and Dick van Dijk from Waag Society in the Netherlands, we arrived at a talk by Head of Department Marie Hansen giving her view of the times ahead for Danish arts and culture, which is always interesting for any group of managers in the public sphere.
 The 27-hour program designed to inspire, provoke and infuse ideas and new meaning to the top management of the cultural institutions had been delivered and executed.
 But then what?

-I think lots of managers have participated in seminars and conferences that were at best entertaining but primarily waste of time.
-In the aftermath the food and the company may have been good but the actual impact disappears in thin air.
+I think lots of managers have participated in seminars and conferences that were at best entertaining but primarily a waste of time.
+In the aftermath, the food and the company may have been good but the actual impact disappears in thin air.
 What signifies actual value is the actions taken by the participants once they arrive in their local leadership context.
 Will they change anything?
 Redefine purpose?
-Kick off new experiments?
+Kick-off new experiments?
 Make a call they would otherwise not have made?

 Six pieces of advice on developing your leadership development seminar